There is a particular world of stories that I was told, grew up within, and inherited.

 I’ve done both.

 I walked away from my marriage (to the pastor), the church, and the beliefs I’d held sacred.
-I questioned every bit of that doctrine and dogma that had become like DNA.
+I questioned every bit of the doctrine and dogma that had become like DNA.
 The patriarchy and misogyny?
-Don’t get me started… And along the way, I discovered an understanding and experience of my own spirituality that has far surpassed my expectations.
+Don’t get me started… And along the way, I came to understand and experience my own sacred story in ways that have far surpassed my expectations, even my hopes.

 Let’s talk about Eve, shall we?